brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 Notice that in our webhook function we take in the payload body, which should be a search document, and call our find employee function created earlier.

 ### 3. Test the search employee REST based API service through postman
-Our fist step is to get the new URL for our findEmployeeService.
+Our first step is to get the new URL for our findEmployeeService.
 In the findEmployeeWebhook console select the "Settings" tab and click the "Copy" button for the webhook URL.

 ![Webhook URL](img/findEmployee4.jpg "Webhook URL")